-The Institute is partnering with the Toronto Foundation on a new research initiative to map the level of social trust and community engagement among Toronto residents, and provide a foundation for strengthening the social capital of the city.
+The Institute has partnered with the Toronto Foundation and other leading civic organizations on a new research initiative to map the level of social trust and community engagement among Toronto residents, and provide a foundation for strengthening the social capital of the city.

 “Social capital” is the term used to describe the vibrancy of social networks and the extent to which there is trust and reciprocity within a community and among individuals.
 It is the essential “lubricant” that makes it possible for societies to function, and for people to get along peacefully even when they have little in common.
 To what extent do Torontonians feel connected to, and actively engage with, their neighbours and community organizations?
 How well do they trust their neighbours?
 These questions matter because social trust and engagement are critical to a good quality of life, a healthy population, safe streets, and economic prosperity.

 Based on the principle of “you can only manage what you measure”, this project will provide the public, private, not-for-profit, and philanthropic sectors with the empirical basis for data-driven policies, programs initiatives, and investments that will sustain and strengthen the community’s social capital, social cohesion and subjective well-being, and the benefits that flow from them.

 The study is being conducted by the Environics Institute for Survey Research, in partnership with Toronto Foundation, as well as TAS Design Build, Community Foundations of Canada/Canadian Heritage, MLSE Foundation, United Way Greater Toronto, the Wellesley Institute, and the Ontario Trillium Foundation.
 Additional support has been provided by the National Institute on Ageing, Environics Analytics, CanadaHelps, and the City of Toronto and Toronto Public Health.

 Toronto Social Capital Study 2018 - Final Questionnaire